Born 2 B.R.E.E.D.

 "Born 2 B.R.E.E.D." is a song by British rapper, actress and radio personality Monie Love.
-It was written by Love with Prince and Levi Seacer Jr., and released in February 1993 as the second single from her second album, In a Word or 2 (1993).
+It was written by Love with Prince and Levi Seacer Jr., and released in February 1993 by Chrysalis Records as the second single from her second album, In a Word or 2 (1993).
 B.R.E.E.D. is an acronym for "Build Relationships where Education and Enlightenment Dominate".
 A remix produced by Steve "Silk" Hurley was also included on the album.
-In Love's native UK, the single went to #18, as well as charting on the Dutch and German music charts.
-On the US charts, it only peaked at #56 on the soul chart and #89 on the Hot 100.
-On the US dance chart, "Born 2 B.R.E.E.D." was Monie Love's most successful of four releases, reaching #1 for one week.
-In Australia, it peaked at #98 on the ARIA singles chart in May 1993.
+In Love's native UK, the single went to number 18 on the Top Singles chart.
+As well the song peaked at No. 7 on the Dutch and No. 21 on the New Zealand Top Pop Singles charts.
+"Born 2 B.R.E.E.D." was Monie Love's most successful dance hit, reaching number one on the US Billboard Dance Music/Club Play Singles chart for one week.
+The song also peaked at No. 7 on the US Billboard Hot Rap Songs chart.

 Critical reception

+Hiedi Siegmund of The Los Angeles Times noted, "Packing a proud feminist punch, the Prince-produced "Born 2 B.R.E.E.D." smartly responds to last year's single-mother brouhaha by attacking the notion that there's a "by-the-book" method of parenting.
+The song also explores the deterioration of inner-city schools, angrily asking, So tell me what do the kids learn at school / How to pack a pistol, how to play class fool?."
+Andy Beevers from Music Week gave the song four out of five and named it Pick of the Week in the category of Dance, noting that it is co-written and produced by Prince.
+He added, "Her catchy rap, based around her new status as a mother, is set against a ragga-style chorus and comes in a variety of strong mixes.
+Already picking up plenty of radio and club play, it is shaping up to be a pretty big hit."

 Pan-European magazine Music & Media wrote, "Add a female rap to the classic Chic sound of the '70s, and you got it.
 We love it.
 Period."
-Andy Beevers from Music Week gave the song four out of five and named it Pick of the Week in the category of Dance, noting that it is co-written and produced by Prince.
-He added, "Her catchy rap, based around her new status as a mother, is set against a ragga-style chorus and comes in a variety of strong mixes.
-Already picking up plenty of radio and club play, it is shaping up to be a pretty big hit."
-Parry Gettelman from Orlando Sentinel said, "The combination of a slinky beat and disco-style strings and backing vocals works nicely, and funk-dancehall passages enliven things further.
+Parry Gettelman from Orlando Sentinel commented, "The combination of a slinky beat and disco-style strings and backing vocals works nicely, and funk-dancehall passages enliven things further.
 However, the song delivers a rather clouded message."
+Rupert Howe from Select said "Born 2 B.R.E.E.D." have "the sophistication of Claire Rayner giving advice on nappy changing."